 - At the beginning of her career when she was 17 years old, Shobhaa De worked as a model.
 During her modelling career, she made a name for herself.
 Thereafter, she considered changing her profession and pursued her career in Journalism.

-- At age 20, Shobhaa De started her career as a journalist and wrote “agony aunt” advice columns.
-She was also featured in society magazines.
-Los Angeles Times Shobhaa De discovered three magazines when she was 23 years old namely Stardust (a monthly fix of Bollywood gossip), Society, and Celebrity.
+- At age 20, Shobhaa De started her career as a journalist and wrote “agony aunt,” a type of advice column.
+Her writings were also featured in society magazines.
+Los Angeles Times When she was 23 years old, Shobhaa De launched her three magazines namely Stardust (a monthly fix of Bollywood gossip), Society, and Celebrity.
 The Guardian

 - In the 1980s, Shobhaa De began writing for The Times of India in its Sunday magazine section.
-She has been writing as a freelancer for various magazines and newspapers.
+Later, she has been writing as a freelancer for various magazines and newspapers.
 Mumbai Mirror Pune Mirror

 - She actively contributes her columns and writing to a fortnightly column for the renowned magazine “The Week.”
 The Week